anchore/webinar-demo/docs/05-remediation.md

 ```bash
 anchorectl subscription activate ${IMAGE_NAME} policy_eval
 ```
+> [!IMPORTANT]
-> [!NOTE] You will need to set up a notification endpoint.
+> You will need to set up and configure a notification endpoint to receive these events.

 ### Remediation using alerts on image tags